 How does the parish protect personal information?

-When you make a contribution or purchase, we offer the use of a secure server.
+When you make a contribution or purchase, we use a secure server.
 We encrypt all information you input before it is sent to us.
 Furthermore, all of the data we collect is protected against unauthorized access.
-This means that authorized parish staff or bank employees/systems will be able to read your information.
+This means that only authorized parish staff or bank employees/systems will be able to read your information.
 Your banking information is protected and secure when used on our site.

 Our website server may automatically recognize information regarding your IP address, domain, or email address.
 This information is not viewed individually but is used to automatically compile statistics through a software program.
 The statistical information we collect may be used to: